rjspencer/docs/theming.md

 Supported types: Audio, Blog, BlogRepost, Event, Photo, PhotoAlbum, Status, StatusRepost, Video
 Recommended modules: ActivityStreamList

+### if:AudioHasLyrics
+Check to see if the audio has lyrics

+### if:AudioCanBeDownloadedForFree
+Check to see if the audio can be downloaded for free

+Recommended block: AudioView

+### if:AudioCanBeSold
+Check to see if the audio is being sold

+Recommended block: AudioView

+### if:AudioPlaylistCanBeDownloadedForFree
+Check to see if the audio playlist can be downloaded for free

+Recommended block: AudioPlaylistView

+### if:AudioPlaylistCanBeSold
+Check to see if the audio playlist is being sold

+Recommended block: AudioPlaylistView

+### if:AudioPlaylistCanNamePrice
+Check to see if the audio playlist supports naming a price

+Recommended block: AudioPlaylistView

+### if:StoreItemCanBeDownloadedForFree
+Check to see if the store item can be downloaded for free

+Recommended block: StoreItemView

+### if:StoreItemCanBeSold
+Check to see if the store item is being sold

+Recommended block: StoreItemView

 ### if:EventHasEnded
 Check if an event's end time is after the current time.